 - A high-performance file system that can store and serve information for a range of web applications

-Backing Up AWS EFS Data to an AWS EBS Volume Using CPM:
+Backing Up AWS EFS Data to an AWS EBS Volume Using N2WS:

 This guide will show you how to backup AWS EFS data to an AWS EBS volume.
 Before you begin, here is an overview of the action items: